1031-Systems/1031_Delivery/README.md

 working.
 PyQt6 seems to be changing a lot with every release, especially in the QMediaPlayer area which is used here.
 Thus, it is recommended that you install specifically PyQt6.5 for now.

+Rocky 9 is Fedora-based while Mint is Ubuntu-based so we expect you to have no issues on other related systems.

 ***